The holidays should be a special time for every child, and each year the

 Children are chosen by their Volunteer Child Advocates based on the economic need of the family.

-FOR THOSE NOT SUBMITTING WISH LISTS, WE WILL HAVE TOY WORKSHOPS IN BOTH COUNTIES FOR YOU TO "SHOP" FOR NEW ITEMS FOR YOUR CHILDREN AND TEENS!
+WE WILL HAVE TOY WORKSHOPS IN BOTH COUNTIES FOR YOU TO "SHOP" FOR NEW ITEMS FOR YOUR CHILDREN AND TEENS!

 Shopping will be first come, first served, no early "shopping" will be allowed.